LijunSun90/environmentSetup/install_matlab_linux.md

 > sudo umount ~/softwares/matlab/meida

- The same command is performed twice since there are two dvd mount on the same path.
+ The same command is performed twice since there are two dvd mounted on the same path.